TheDoctorRAB/pyroprocessing_system.model/README.md

 ## Auxiliary files

--README.md under the root directory explains the general overview of the current version.
+- README.md under the root directory explains the general overview of the current version.

--The ‘log.txt’ file shows the detailed operation routine and output, such as measured weight, expected weight, operation time, etc.
+- The ‘log.txt’ file shows the detailed operation routine and output, such as measured weight, expected weight, operation time, etc.

--The ‘system.diagram’ directory contains the schematic diagrams and graphs related to the safeguards model.
+- The ‘system.diagram’ directory contains the schematic diagrams and graphs related to the safeguards model.
--The concept of random sampling is introduced using ‘random.sampling.py’ under ‘unit.testings.’
+- The concept of random sampling is introduced using ‘random.sampling.py’ under ‘unit.testings.’

--‘unit.testings.py’ is for testing gaussian distribution related to weight measurement or inventory difference.
+- ‘unit.testings.py’ is for testing gaussian distribution related to weight measurement or inventory difference.
 It also monitors melter failure by constructing the probability density function and its cumulative distribution function.